natefleming/retail-ai/README.md

 ### 2. Advanced Caching (Genie Queries)

+**Why caching matters:** When users ask similar questions repeatedly, you don't want to pay for the same AI processing over and over.
+Caching stores results so you can reuse them.

+**What makes DAO's caching special:** Instead of just storing old answers (which become stale), DAO stores the **SQL query** that Genie generated.
+When a similar question comes in, DAO re-runs the SQL to get **fresh data** without calling the expensive Genie API again.

+**💰 Cost savings:** If users frequently ask "What's our inventory?", the first query costs $X (Genie API call).
+Subsequent similar queries cost only pennies (just running SQL).

-DAO provides **two-tier caching** for Genie natural language queries, dramatically reducing costs and latency.
-Unlike simple response caching, DAO caches the **generated SQL** and re-executes it against your warehouse—ensuring you always get **fresh data** while avoiding the cost of repeated Genie API calls.
+DAO provides **two-tier caching** for Genie natural language queries, dramatically reducing costs and latency:

 ```yaml
 genie_tool: